Ayfri/Kore/website/src/jsMain/resources/markdown/doc/helpers/State_Delegates.md

 # State Delegates

-Kotlin property delegates that map scoreboard objectives or [NBT storage](https://minecraft.wiki/w/Commands/data) paths to simple `var` properties.
+Kotlin property delegates that map scoreboard objectives or [data storage](/docs/concepts/data-storage) paths to simple `var` properties.
 Writing to the property emits the corresponding Minecraft command.

 This helper reduces repetitive boilerplate in command-generation code.
 You write Kotlin that looks like state mutation, while Kore still emits explicit vanilla commands underneath.